nicfel/Substitution-model-averaging/README.md

 The different named substitution models (e.g. JC69, HKY, TN93 and GTR) group these rates into different categories.
 For example, the JC69 model groups all rates together into a single rate category whereas the GTR model assigns each rate to a different category.
 We are therefore faced with the difficult choice of deciding *a priori* which one of these substitution models is most appropriate for our data.

-> **Topic for discussion:** In terms of phylogenetic inference, what would be the consequence of picking a substitution model that is overparameterized (too complex) for a given data set?
-What would be the consequence of picking a model that is underparameterized?
+> **Topic for discussion:** In terms of phylogenetic inference, what would the consequences be of picking a substitution model that is overparameterized (too complex) for a given data set?
+What would the consequences be of picking a model that is underparameterized?
 >

 In addition to the substitution model, we also need to decide whether to include rate heterogeneity across sites.
-We also might want to include a proportion of invariant sites.
+We might also want to include a proportion of invariant sites.
 On top of all this, we need to decide whether to estimate nucleotide base frequencies or fix them at their empirical frequencies.
 All of these choices leads to a bewildering number of different models to choose from.
 For this reason, researchers have often based their model choice on common conventions rather than on which model is most appropriate for their data.

 Fortunately, nowadays we can be more sophisticated in our modeling choices and let the data inform us about which model is most appropriate using Bayesian model selection.
-In this tutorial, we will use BEAST's model selection tool **bModelTest** {% cite bouckaert2015bmodeltest --file Substitution-model-selection/refs %} to select which substitution model is most appropriate for the primate mitochondrial data set we already saw in the introductory tutorial. bModelTest uses reversible jump MCMC (rjMCMC), which allows the Markov chain to jump between states representing different possible substitution models much like we jump between different parameter states in standard Bayesian MCMC inference.
-This allows us to explore the space of different models while simultaneously estimating model parameters and the phylogeny.
-Best of all, the proportion of time the Markov chain spends in a particular model state can be interpreted as the posterior support for that model, which tells us how much the data and our prior beliefs support the model over other competing models.
+In this tutorial, we will use BEAST2's model selection tool **bModelTest** {% cite Bouckaert2017 --file Substitution-model-selection/refs %} to select the most appropriate substitution model for the primate mitochondrial data set we already saw in the introductory tutorial. **bModelTest** uses reversible jump MCMC (rjMCMC), which allows the Markov chain to jump between states representing different possible substitution models, much like we jump between different parameter states in standard Bayesian MCMC inference.
+This allows us to treat the substitution model as a nuisance parameter and integrate over all _available_ (more on this later) substitution models while simultaneously estimating the phylogeny and other model parameters.
+Thus, parameter estimates are effectively averaged over different substitution models, weighted by their support.
+A useful consequence is that as we are exploring the space of different substitution models we also log the proportion of time that the Markov chain spends in a particular model state.
+This can be interpreted as the posterior support of a model, which tells us how strongly the data and our prior beliefs support a model in comparison to other competing models.

+Note that **bModelTest** is only able to average over a subset of substitution models that are (a) implemented in BEAST2 and (b) that it knows how to move between.
+Ideally we would want to integrate over all possible substitution models, but since this is an intractable problem we restrict ourselves to ....

 ----